 Academic Appeals and Exceptions

-Assistance to students at East Carolina University dealing with academic appeals and exceptions to academic policies, course re-evaluations, graduation issues and concerns, over hour approvals, permission to take courses at other colleges and/or universities, residency for in-state tuition (initial undergraduate classification), residency appeals, schedule reinstatements, special adds, transfer student services, transfer course equivalencies, and withdrawals from the university are handled through the Office of Enrollment Services.
+Assistance to students at East Carolina University dealing with academic appeals and exceptions to academic policies, course re-evaluations, graduation issues and concerns, over hour approvals, permission to take courses at other colleges and/or universities, residency for in-state tuition (initial undergraduate classification), residency appeals, schedule reinstatements, special adds, transfer student services, transfer course equivalencies, and withdrawals from the university are handled through the Office of the Registrar.

 Pirate Tutoring Center

 The Pirate Tutoring Center (PTC) offers ECU students the following academic support and success services: tutoring assistance with undergraduate coursework in both face to face and digital formats, individual study skills development sessions, academic support workshops, peer academic mentoring, The Freshman Immersion Program, and Starfish-outreach.

 The Pirate Tutoring Center is located in the 2300 wing of the Old Cafeteria Complex.
 Students can make appointments by calling 252-737-3009 or in person.
 More information is available about PTC services and tutoring sessions at www.ecu.edu/piratetutoringcenter or by e-mail at email@example.com.
 All services are free to ECU enrolled students.